-The applicant has proposed to build a new single-family residence.
-The proposed structure is consistent with the character of proximate structures (see exhibits and construction drawings submitted by the applicant).
-Staff finds the proposed structure would be consistent with the qualities of structures within the Historic Overlay District which the District seeks to protect.
+The proposed alterations are consistent with the character of proximate structures (see exhibits and construction drawings submitted by the applicant).
+Staff finds the proposed alterations would be consistent with the qualities of structures within the Historic Overlay District which the District seeks to protect.